kumaratulbatham/Angular-8-material/README.md

-# SB Admin rewritten in Angular8 and Material2
+# This Application rewritten in Angular8 and Material2

 <!-- Simple Dashboard Admin App built using Angular 7 and Material 2.